Amit-Gupta26/BlueComm/README.md

 I'm planning to put this project on Gradle when it be ready to be used.

 ## Feature

-- BlueCommDevice is Serializable, you can use BlueComm to save it in file.
-- Get RSSI of BlueCommDevice.
 - Use BlueComm to get device and manage bluetooth state:

 		BlueComm.getInstance().getPairedDevice();		// Bluetooth device paired